Pylons/waitress/README.txt

 very acceptable performance.
 It has no dependencies except ones which live in the Python standard library.
 It runs on CPython on Unix and Windows under Python 2.6+ and Python 3.2.
 It is also known to run on PyPy 1.6.0 on UNIX.
-It supports HTTP/1.0 and a subset of HTTP/1.1; see "Known Issues" below for HTTP/1.1 caveats.
+It supports HTTP/1.0 and HTTP/1.1.

 Usage
 -----